Message to the Student:

 NOTE: Students enrolled in a program with the intent to transfer to another community college are not eligible;

-- Have financial need as demonstrated through application on the Free Application for Federal Student Aid (FAFSA);
+Have financial need as demonstrated through an application on the Free Application for Federal Student Aid (FAFSA);

 All financial aid applicants must complete certain forms.
 Most application forms must be completed for each award year.